KillerLoM/frontend_newspapers-main/README.md

-# frontend_newspapers-main
+# KITKAK CRAWL DATA FROM TUOITRE NEWS
+- This project was generated with Angular v16.2.0
 # Notes:
 - You must run backend sever before start of frontend sever
-- You can go to that link to install backend project: https://github.com/KillerLoM/backend_newspaper.git
+- You can go to that link to install backend project: [backend_project](https://github.com/KillerLoM/backend_newspaper.git)
-# KITKAK CRAWL DATA FROM TUOITRE NEWS
-- This project was generated with Angular v16.2.0
 # Build
 - Before you run, you need install some neccessary files so you need to run the command: npm install
 - You can run this project with command